 In fact, we stayed until it closed, only then driving over to see famed Kakabeka Falls.

-Then it was back over the border.
-We stopped to see the new visitors center at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.
+Then it was back over the border and a quick stop at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.